-Shareholders may appoint proxies and notify the Company of their appointment in writing or in any form of remote communication.
-In the case of electronic communication, the Company shall establish a system for the electronic notification of proxy appointments, with such formal requirements as may be necessary and sufficient to guarantee identification of the shareholder and the proxy or proxies appointed, as well as the security of the electronic communications, including clear, precise information on this option in the notice of call.
+The shareholder may appoint a proxy and notify the company of this appointment in writing or by electronic means.
+The company shall establish a system for electronic notification of appointment, with such formal requirements as may be necessary and sufficient to guarantee identification of the shareholder and the proxy or proxies.
 The provisions of this paragraph will also be applicable for the revocation of proxies.